Johnson, Garcia, Westwood & Poulter in LIV Golf field

-LIV Golf: Dustin Johnson and Sergio Garcia to play at inaugural event
+LIV Golf: Dustin Johnson, Sergio Garcia, Lee Westwood and Ian Poulter to play at inaugural $25m event

 Last updated on .From the section Golf